-In short, Waite's problem for the average reader is he is above it all.
-Waite is so above it all that he omits any mention of a Rosicrucian organization he belonged to, the famed Hermetic Order of the Golden Dawn.
+In short, Waite's problem for the average it all that he omits any mention of a Rosicrucian organization he belonged to, the famed Hermetic Order of the Golden Dawn.

 On the other hand, this book has one immense positive virtue: Waite did an awful lot of scholarly donkey work.
-Aleister Crowley, the occultist and self-styled "wickest man in the world," referred to Waite as a "drunken pedant."
+Aleister Crowley, the occultist and self-styled Andreae was secretly a Rosicrucian, maybe

+"wickest man in the world," referred to Waite as a "drunken pedant."
 His followers have repeated this.
 However, paraphrasing Lincoln about General Grant, I wish more writers drank what Waite had to drink.

 It is obvious that the occult-minded scholars Frances Yates and Christopher McIntosh owe a lot to Waite's very skeptical scholarship.
 I believe Yates indicated that this book was the main source in English for Rosicrucian scholarship from the 1920s to the 1960s.
-It may
+It may still be.

-Because Waite is a such a crusty skeptic, the pattern of the book is this.
-He mentions beliefs about the Rosicrucians, and then debunks them or verifies them.
+Because Waite is a such a crusty skeptic, beliefs about the Rosicrucians, and then debunks them or verifies them.
 Usually he debunks because people have tended to build mountains of secret history on the molehill of Rosicrucian fact.